 I originally wrote the essay below in 2017.
 Some of the things I said I would do if I wasn’t afraid I’ve started doing and I’ve become afraid of other DUMB THINGS.
-Living brave is my intention this year, so I updated the essay.
+We are allowed to change, so I updated the essay.
+Here are some things I’d do if I weren’t afraid, circa 2020.

 I’d sell my stuff, buy an RV, and spend a year driving the land.
 I’d pick up hitchhikers and linger in forgotten towns with forgotten people and pass out coffee and hugs on street corners.
 I’d wait tables and pull draft beer, glean in fields, dig fence posts and be a camp host.
 I’d do blistering work, the work of dirty hands and broken nails, the work of sweat and sunburns and calluses.